NicolasLagaillardie/mpst_rust_github/artifact.md

 You will have an error and several warnings when running the previous command.
 This is because the `Scribble` api only generates `Rust` types and the `Rust` compiler needs at least a `main` function.

-Hereafter, we provide the code to be append to the `Adder_generated.rs` file to make it work:
+Hereafter, we provide the code for the processes that implement the generated types.

 3️⃣ &nbsp; Implement the endpoint programs for role `A`, `B` and `C`